vaykoActual/SLAPSHOT/README.md

 MVP:
 <!-- UL -->

-- Built with HTML, CSS, and JavaScript.
+- Built and styled with HTML, CSS, Flexbox and JavaScript.
-- Styled using Flexbox.
-- Using Axios to make requests to NHL stats API and returning reord details on the dom.
+- Using Axios to make requests to the NHL API and returning record details on the DOM.
 - Implementing a responsive design using a media query/breakpoint.
 - Deployed to GitHub.

 Post-MVP: <!-- UL -->
 - Add additional API for content.
+- Add additonal functionality for team rosters and stats.

 Goals: <!-- UL -->
 - Daily commits with project updates